dci-j23-e02/charity-organization-campaign-TerissaGwendjo/README.md

    *Input:* Calculate Total Funds
    *Output:* Total funds raised: $1000

-12. **Method for Calculating Project-Specific Funds:** Implement a method to calculate the total funds raised for a specific project.
+12. **Method for Calculating ProjectClass-Specific Funds:** Implement a method to calculate the total funds raised for a specific project.
 This method will allow you to calculate the total amount of donations for a specific project.

  **Example:**
-   *Input:* Calculate Funds for Project: Clean Water Project *Output:* Total funds raised for Clean Water Project: $1000
+   *Input:* Calculate Funds for ProjectClass: Clean Water ProjectClass *Output:* Total funds raised for Clean Water ProjectClass: $1000

 13. **Method for Assigning Volunteers:** Implement a method to assign volunteers to a specific project.
 This method will allow you to assign volunteers to a project.

 **Example:**
-   *Input:* Assign Volunteer: Volunteer ID: 1, Project Name: Clean Water Project *Output:* Volunteer assigned successfully.
+   *Input:* Assign VolunteerClass: VolunteerClass ID: 1, ProjectClass Name: Clean Water ProjectClass *Output:* VolunteerClass assigned successfully.

-14. **Method for Finding Top Donor:** Implement a method to find the top donor (the one who has donated the most).
+14. **Method for Finding Top DonorClass:** Implement a method to find the top donor (the one who has donated the most).
 This method will allow you to identify the donor who has made the highest total donations.

 **Example:**
-   *Input:* Find Top Donor
+   *Input:* Find Top DonorClass
-   *Output:* Top Donor: John Doe
+   *Output:* Top DonorClass: John Doe

-15. **Method for Finding Most Active Volunteer:** Implement a method to find the most active volunteer (the one who is assigned to the most projects).
+15. **Method for Finding Most Active VolunteerClass:** Implement a method to find the most active volunteer (the one who is assigned to the most projects).
 This method will allow you to identify the volunteer who is assigned to the most number of projects.

 **Example:**
-   *Input:* Find Most Active Volunteer
+   *Input:* Find Most Active VolunteerClass
-   *Output:* Most Active Volunteer: Jane Smith
+   *Output:* Most Active VolunteerClass: Jane Smith

-16. **Method for Finding Most Funded Project:** Implement a method to find the project that has received the most donations.
+16. **Method for Finding Most Funded ProjectClass:** Implement a method to find the project that has received the most donations.
 This method will allow you to identify the project that has received the highest total donations.

 **Example:**
-   *Input:* Find Most Funded Project
+   *Input:* Find Most Funded ProjectClass
-   *Output:* Most Funded Project: Clean Water Project
+   *Output:* Most Funded ProjectClass: Clean Water ProjectClass

-17. **Method for Finding Project with Most Volunteers:** Implement a method to find the project that has the most volunteers assigned.
+17. **Method for Finding ProjectClass with Most Volunteers:** Implement a method to find the project that has the most volunteers assigned.
 This method will allow you to identify the project that has the most number of volunteers assigned.

 **Example:**
-   *Input:* Find Project with Most Volunteers *Output:* Project with Most Volunteers: Clean Water Project
+   *Input:* Find ProjectClass with Most Volunteers *Output:* ProjectClass with Most Volunteers: Clean Water ProjectClass

-18. **Method for Calculating Average Donation:** Implement a method to find the average donation amount.
+18. **Method for Calculating Average DonationClass:** Implement a method to find the average donation amount.
 This method will allow you to calculate the average amount of donations.

 **Example:**
-   *Input:* Calculate Average Donation
+   *Input:* Calculate Average DonationClass
-   *Output:* Average Donation: $1000
+   *Output:* Average DonationClass: $1000

 19. **Method for Calculating Total Numbers:** Implement a method to find the total number of donors, volunteers, projects, and donations.
 This method will allow you to calculate the total number of donors, volunteers, projects, and donations.